Adapting to Change to Ensure the Future of Lakemary

 Masks are required to be worn by our staff while working, any out-of-state travel must be reported, and we are asking staff to maintain these hygiene practices outside of Lakemary.
 An internal campaign is being rolled out to inspire staff to remain vigilant in their efforts to protect their health as well as the health of those we serve.

 While Kansas has lifted restrictions and allowed several businesses to reopen, the overall number of COVID-19 cases in the state has increased.
 Without a vaccine and so many unknowns still ahead, we are taking a cautious approach.
 The potential for numbers to spike into the fall and winter lingers.
-To date, zero persons served by Lakemary have tested positive for COVID-19 due to the policies and procedures we have enacted.
+Our Medical Team and direct care staff have been instrumental in seeing us through these difficult times and establishing best practices to minimize possible exposure to and spread of COVID-19 for the vulnerable population we serve.

 While it is tempting to try to get ‘back to normal’ after so many months of restrictions, it doesn’t mean the risk is gone,” says Gariglietti.
 “We will continue to monitor and adjust our approach with guidance from local and state health agencies on how best to safely re-enter work, social gatherings, and other activities.”